 Hire a Personality Expert

 Finally, while it may seem unconventional, you can consult a personality expert who specializes in the study of relationships.
-There are a number of online tests and assessments you can offer or bring a professional into the building to study how well people communicate and connect.
+There are some online tests and assessments you can offer or bring a professional into the building to study how well people communicate and connect.
 Not only is it interesting to learn about behavioral tendencies, but it is also fun to discover what the results uncover.

 It is not uncommon to receive hundreds of inquiries for one posted position.
 By following a few of these suggestions, you can bolster the chances of retaining the next employee of the month.